AngelPone/pyhts/_sources/tutorials/Tutorials.rst.txt

 Tutorials
 ============

+Before reading this tutorial, you'd better read :doc:`notation` first.
+If you're not familiar with Hierarchical forecasting and forecast reconciliation, read the papers provided in :ref:`references`.

 Construction of Hts object
 --------------------------

-There are three types of hierarchical time series supported for now, e.g. cross-sectional hierarchical time series, cross-sectional grouped time series and temporal hierarchies [1]_.
+There are three types of hierarchical time series supported for now, e.g. cross-sectional hierarchical time series, cross-sectional grouped time series and temporal hierarchies :ref:`[1]<references>`.
 For the first two types, you can use :class:`~pyhts.hts.Hts` and construct from its classmethod, respectively :meth:`~pyhts.hts.Hts.from_hts()` and :meth:`~pyhts.hts.Hts.from_gts()`.